getsentry/zentry/README.md

 The app excepts the following environment variables to be set:

 - `SENTRY_API_AUTH_TOKEN`

     The User Auth Token that is used for connecting to the Sentry API.
 In Sentry.io click on your name in the top left corner and go to "User Settings" > "User Auth Tokens".

+- `SENTRY_ORG_SLUG`

+    The slug of the Sentry organization you want to retrieve data from.

 - `SENTRY_BACKEND_PROJECT_ID`